Christine Piper’s After Darkness won The Australian/Vogel’s Literary Award 2014 and then long-listed for the Miles Franklin Award 2015.

 Genre: Literature, Drama, Historical

-* My receiving a paperbook copy of this title from Allen & Unwin (thanks to the author) for review purposes in no way hindered the expression of my honest opinions in the above.
+Receiving a paperbook copy of this title from Allen & Unwin did not impact the expression of my honest opinions in this review.